fixfactory/RSFMedals/README.md

 ## Overview

 RSF Medals is a browser extension for Firefox that enhances the [Rally Sim Fans website](https://rallysimfans.hu/) by displaying medal icons next to your personal record times.
+Can you get all golds?

 ## How To Get It